 Forget fingerprints, new technology can single out someone based on something just as unique.
-The Pentagon developed a new laser last year called Jetson,
+The Pentagon has developed a laser called Jetson,

 Technically, it’s called your “cardiac signature” and it’s said to be more reliable than fingerprints, facial recognition, or gait analysis, which identifies a person by